 What should I work on each day?

-2-3 strength training sessions is more than plenty to see considerable improvements and should consist of full-body exercises.
+Two to three strength training sessions is more than plenty to see considerable improvements and should consist of full-body exercises.
 Speed training and conditioning can be done on those strength days or on a separate day.
 Older players should be splitting their workouts into upper and lower body days while focusing on separate speed session days.

 How much is too much?

 This is where volume plays a critical role in knowing what is too much and what is not enough when it comes to sets and repetitions per exercise.
 This all depends on training experience, age maturity and goals.
 A good rule of thumb to follow is 1-2 exercises per body part maximum with no more than 2-3 sets performing 10-15 repetitions maximum.
-More is NOT better.
+More is not better.

 How do I train for hockey specific conditioning?

 Great question!
 Players should have a strong aerobic conditioning base to begin with and if they are quite active throughout the year chances are they already do.
 But the intensity needs to be higher in shorter bursts to really increase the conditioning the heart and lungs.
 This doesn’t have to be complicated.
 I’ve outlined below a few types of speed and conditioning programs we use in my off-season summer programs.

 - Sprint forward 15 yards, sprint back 5 yards, sprint forward 15 yards

 - Repeat that sequence 4 times in a row as one set, then rest 45-60 seconds

 - Sprint 30 yards full out for a total of 3 times with 20 seconds rest

 - Perform 3 total set of 3 sprints then rest 2 minutes